mekaron/articles/agilecontent/agilecontentcreation.md

 ### How does iterative authoring work?

-The goal of your MVP is to see whether the topic is of any interest to anyone, and to make sure you are getting the point across that you want to make.
-What is necessary to reach this goal is dependent on your focus group, and how willing they are to provide you with feedback.

-When you start writing, you start with the goal of your publication.
+When you start writing, you start with determining the goal of your publication.
 If you have not set a goal, the purpose of your piece is unclear, and the feedback will not help you to determine whether your goal was reached.

 Then, make a first version really fast, that outlines your ideas.
 Your MVP should potentially reach the goal that you are aiming for with your content.
-At the intersection of maximizing the work not done and reaching your goal is where your MVP lies.
+At the intersection of maximizing the work not done and potentially reaching your goal is where your MVP lies.

+The goal of your MVP can be a number of things: it can be to see whether the topic is of any interest to anyone, to test whether your content is indeed answering to the goal you are trying to achieve and/or to get as much information from your collaborators or users in order to improve on your content.

 When you are working collaboratively with other authors and/or editors, the MVP can be just an outline of what you are trying to convey.
 When you are publishing to the world, you might want to make the piece a bit more attractive by adding a picture and an appealing title, so that people are inclined to read your piece.